• Home

 Traditional scripted test frameworks were built for deterministic outputs.
 You cannot assert an exact response string when the model's output varies on every run.
 This is where the testing approach needs to shift.

-KaneAI is TestMu AI's AI-native test agent that works across conversational interfaces and web applications.
+Tools like KaneAI work across conversational interfaces and web applications.
 Instead of hardcoded string assertions, KaneAI evaluates whether the chatbot answered the right question correctly.

 For teams building on Botpress, Voiceflow, Rasa, or any platform with a web or API interface: